Welcome to Part 3 of our Web Site Traffic Blueprint article series, where we show you how to automate traffic to your website using WordPress.

-In this section, we will look at the configuration phase of the WordPress traffic automation system.
-You will learn how to configure a WordPress site so you can start bringing new traffic automatically when you begin to add web content to your website.
+In this section of the series, we will look at the configuration stage of the traffic system.
+We will show you how a WordPress site should be configured in order to ensure that new traffic will automatically start flowing just by publishing new content on a regular basis to your website.

-- 2 Web Server Configuration
+- 2 Configuring The Server

-- 3 External Services
+- 3 Configuring External Sites

-- 4.1 WordPress Settings
+- 4.1 Configuring WordPress Settings

-- 4.3 Themes
+- 4.3 WordPress – Themes

-- 4.4 Other Areas To Configure
+- 4.4 Configuring Other WordPress Areas For Improved Traffic

-- 4.5 Website Compliance Pages
+- 4.5 Legal Pages

-WordPress Web Traffic System – Configuration
+WordPress Web Traffic Automation System – Configuration Phase

 Configuration Is The Difference